-It is spread when a person coughs or sneezes.
-It is also spread by touching your mouth, nose, or eyes before washing your hands, and after contact with items contaminated from an infected person.
+Many experts believe that the flu spreads through droplets created when a person coughs, sneezes, or even talks.
+Those droplets can span distances of up to six feet and can be inhaled by others nearby.
+It's also spread by touching your mouth, nose, or eyes before washing your hands, and after contact with items contaminated from an infected person.

 People can be contagious one day before symptoms begin and up to five to seven days after symptoms begin.
 Children can have symptoms for longer than seven days.

 - Fever (greater than 100 degrees Fahrenheit)